-- Advanced Economic Theory (203A,B,C)
+- Advanced Economic Theory (203A & B)

 - Econometrics (240C,D, and 240E or F)

-- Economic Development, available only as a write-off field (any two courses from 215A,C,D)
+- Economic Development, available only as a minor field (any two courses from 215A,B,C)

 - Economic History (210A,B,C)

 - Industrial Organization (221A,B,C)

 - International Trade (260A,C,E)

 - International Macroeconomics (260B & D)

-- International Economics (260A,B and 260 C or E) [Note: a student taking a prelim in International Economics cannot also take a prelim exam in International Trade or in International Macroeconomics.
-On the other hand, it is possible to take a prelim in International Trade and also a prelim in International Macroeconomics]
+- International Economics (260A,B and 260 C or E) [Note: a student taking major field courses in International Economics cannot also take major field courses in International Trade or in International Macroeconomics.
+On the other hand, it is possible to take major field courses in International Trade and also major field courses in International Macroeconomics]

 - Labor Economics (230B,250A,B)

-- Monetary Economics (235A,B,C; or, for those not taking International Macroeconomics as a field, 235A,B and 260B).
+- Advanced Macroeconomics (235A,B,C; or, for those not taking International Macroeconomics as a field, 235A,B and 260B; or for those wishing to focus on Growth, any of the courses 270A, B, or C may be substituted for any of the 235 courses).

 - Public Economics (230A,B,C)